 According to Pharisee Paul, it is wrong to eat foods sacrificed to idols even in the temple of the idols only if the idolater is seen doing this by “weaker” believers.
 Otherwise, it would be perfectly acceptable?
 This is clearly condoning what Adonai Yahushua condemns in Revelations 2:14.
 Why did Pharisee Paul condone the eating of foods offered to idols against the will of our Savior, Adonai Yahushua?”

 I had read this First Corinthians passage many times.
 I used it only to prove Paul permits oneself to eat meat sacrificed to idols if another Christian did not see you eat such food.
 Paul says otherwise the other Christian would be encouraged to do something that the other thinks is wrong.

-However, I did not stop and see the implication that Paul clearly passed over the question of whether it is proper AT ALL to go to a temple of an idol where sacrifices of meats were made and then served.
+However, I did not stop and see the implication that Paul clearly passed over the question of whether it is proper AT ALL to go to a temple of an idol where sacrifices of meats were made and then served apparently for free.

 Paul clearly thought nothing wrong about that, nor of eating meat sacrificed to idols there if another believer is certainly not present.